kapilanramesh/PrivateRegistry-DockerProject/README.md

 ```

 **📂 Where Do You Put This?**

-**Or better**: create a new config file like /etc/nginx/sites-available/registry
+create a new config file like /etc/nginx/sites-available/registry
 **Then symlink it:**
 ```bash
 sudo ln -s /etc/nginx/sites-available/registry /etc/nginx/sites-enabled/
 sudo nginx -t    # check for syntax errors